A Detective Tracking Clairvoyance

+Now, what happens when the source of mystery is as much the clairvoyant character as the crime?
 This is the premise of B.L.
 Farjeon’s Devlin the Barber (1888).
 The title character, as his name suggests, has a devilishness about him.
 Indeed, his landlady is convinced this demon barber is luring her husband toward ruination.
 The unnamed narrator, though, sees Devlin — and especially his ability to read the minds of those whose hair he cuts — differently.
-When the mystery of Devlin intersects with a murder mystery this narrator has been hired to investigate, the prospect of working with an assistant who can read minds becomes, well, very tempting indeed.
+When the mystery of Devlin intersects with a murder mystery this narrator has been hired to investigate, the prospect of working with an assistant who can read minds becomes very tempting indeed.

 Herein lies the beauty of Devlin the Barber as well as the twist that makes this novel something other than a murder mystery with a contrived, clairvoyant cheat.
 Is this a Faustian story of an amateur detective lured into using sinister if not sinful, supernatural means to solve his case?
 He is recently unemployed, after all, and he has been offered a lot of money to solve the murder.
-In this regard, Farjeon’s contribution to the tradition of what I’ve termed the divining-detective is particularly inventive.
+In this regard, Farjeon’s contribution to the tradition of the divining-detective is particularly inventive.

 Unfortunately, I found the novel’s pacing to be a problem.
 The landlady’s testimony of her dealings with Devlin takes up chapter after chapter after chapter . . . delaying the heart of the story, which is the relationship between the narrator/detective and Devlin.
 Once the detective forms a pact with Devlin, though, things pick up.
 The murder mystery is fairly easily solved and resolved, and it’s a touch goofy, too.
 However, the Devlin mystery provides a counterbalance to this that’s, well, rather hard to resist.